 Strict rules have been placed on people's personal movement to limit the spread of coronavirus.
 Rules for those showing symptoms were already in place, as well as measures to protect the most vulnerable.

 Under the restrictions, everybody must stay at home and only leave for these reasons:

-- to exercise once a day - either alone, or with members of your household
+- to exercise - either alone, or with members of your household

 - shopping for basic necessities, although this should be done as little as possible

 - medical need, or to provide care for a vulnerable person